a male teacher in a classroom with childeren sitting at group tables

 • Hold or be expected to gain a minimum of a 2:2 honours degree

-• Have GCSE grade C/grade 4 in English Language, Mathematics and Science
+• Have GCSE grade C/grade 4 in English and Mathematics

 Apply for Teacher Training through the Department for Education’s Apply service.